gravitational/teleport/rfd/9999-oidc-idp-for-aws-rds-dbs-discovery.md

 Automatically onboard AWS RDS Databases into Teleport.

+Discovering other AWS resources is out of scope.

 ## Terminology

 * OIDC: OpenID Connect is a protocol that works on top of OAuth2 and provides identity information.
 * IdP: Identity Provider is a system that manages identities.
+* JWT: JSON Web Token is a json encoded token that contains a set of claims signed by an entity.
 * JWKS: JSON Web Key Set is a set of public keys that IdP consumers must use to validate a signed JWT.

 ## Why